CanberraGrammar/codecadets-2018/SimpleAI.md

 ### Scripting multiple Objects

-> Using your movement scripts from last week.
+> Using your movement scripts from Weeks 1-2

 Create a new object in your Game world next to your controllable object from before.